Ammonium: Metal

-The ammonium ion has very similar properties to the heavier alkali metals cations and is often considered a close equivalent.
-Ammonium is expected to behave as a metal ([NH4]+ ions in a sea of electrons) at very high pressures, such as inside giant gas planets such as Uranus and Neptune.
+The ammonium cation has very similar properties to the heavier alkali metal cations and is often considered a close equivalent.
+Ammonium is expected to behave as a metal ([NH4]+ ions in a sea of electrons) at very high pressures, such as inside giant planets such as Uranus and Neptune.

 Under normal conditions, ammonium does not exist as a pure metal but does as an amalgam (alloy with mercury).